 If you are looking for unusual things to do in St. Petersburg, this is a cool place to go.
 I mean, where else can you play old Soviet games?

 The museum is separated into two areas.
-In the first part you can play modern digital games and in the other one old Russian games.
-I only went for the Soviet games and I must admit I enjoyed it.
-It is even more fun if you visit the place with a couple of friends.
+In the first part, you can play modern digital games and in the other one, old Russian games.
+I only went for the Soviet games, and I must admit I enjoyed it.
+It is even more fun to visit the place with a couple of friends.

 5. Walk through the city center